Brauer group of moduli stack of stable parabolic $\textnormal{PGL}(r)$-bundles over a curve: Preliminaries

 \subsection{Parabolic push-forward and pull-back}

 Let $X$ and $Y$ be two irreducible smooth projective curves, and let $\gamma\,:\, Y\,\longrightarrow\, X$ be a finite \'etale Galois morphism.
 If $F$ is a vector bundle on $Y$ of rank $n$, then $\gamma_*F$ is a vector bundle on $X$ of rank $mn$, where $m$ is the degree of the map $\gamma$.
 Given a parabolic structure on $F$, there is a natural way to construct a parabolic structure on $\gamma_*F$.
-We refer to \cite[\S~3]{BM19} for details.
+We refer to \cite[\S~3]{BM19} for details (a more general construction can be found in \cite{AB}).

 Let us mention a special case of parabolic push-forward which will be used here.
-Let $p\in X$ be a point.
+Let $p\,\in\, X$ be a point.
 Let $m$ be the degree of $\gamma$.
 Since $\gamma$ is unramified, the inverse image $\gamma^{-1}(p)$ consists of $m$ distinct points of $Y$.
 Suppose we are given a full-flag parabolic data of rank $n$ with $\gamma^{-1}(p)$ as the set of parabolic points, so that the parabolic data looks like